 - This declaration may be sent to you as a PDF (in the appendix) by the health insurer.

-- Your insurer’s English statement must be signed by the insurer, otherwise the consulate of Russia will not accept the statement.
+- The insurer must sign your insurer’s English statement.
+Otherwise, the consulate of Russia will not accept the statement.

 - Please note, this option does not apply to a partnership or registered partnership.